MooersLab/MooersLab/README.md

 ## Emacs related
 Today's Emacs is not your grandfather's Emacs.
-The median age of an Emacs user is 32, not 77, as you might expect for an editor that is about 50 years old.
+The median age of an Emacs user is 32, not 77, as you might expect for an editor that is about 40 years old.
 This is due to a very active community of young users centered around several YouTube channels, Emacs Lisp being well-designed to customize Emacs, an online annual conference, the popularity of org-mode, and a very welcoming community of developers.
 Elisp was first used in Emacs 19 in 1985 with the GNU Emacs 19.3., about ten years after the start of the project.

 It should be noted that Emacs is single-threaded.
-This is a major limitation.
+This is a significant limitation.
 One group has started a project, called lem, that uses Common Lisp to build a text editor that is multithreaded and very much like Emacs.
-Unfortunately, lem is not user ready.
+Unfortunately, Lem is not really user-ready in our experience.
 Perhaps, Emacs users will migrate to lem someday.
-In the meantime, it is worth continuing to use Emacs, knowing that a multithreading alternative is underdevelopment.
+In the meantime, it is worth continuing to use Emacs, knowing that a multithreading alternative is under development.

 The Emacs project is open-source and run by several hundred volunteer core developers.
 The project runs by consensus.